 - A legal move must either be a power card, or a card of the same rank or suit as the top card of the discard pile.

 - The “starter” cannot be a power card.
 If the first card turned up from the deck is a power card, cards will be turned up until the first non-power card is upturned.
 That card is then the starter.

 - When the deck is emptied, the discard pile is shuffled and turned into a new deck.
 Same as at the start of the game, the top card is up-turned to generate the starter.

 - Players cannot end the game on a double, meaning if the last two cards in your hand are Black Jacks, you may not play them both at once.

-Like in its companion games from across the Atlantic, Crazy Eights and UNO, Switch utilizes a system of special cards that have unique effects.
+Like in its companion games from across the Atlantic, Crazy Eights, and the UNO card game, Switch utilizes a system of special cards that have unique effects.
 These are known as power cards, in Switch.
 These power cards are the following:

 2s force the next Player to draw 2 cards from the deck.